DarjaDemeneva/Team6/README.md

-# Team6
+# Team6: Gene info
 Project for the Code First Girls Python course

-Code to get informatino about the genes of interest using API.
+Code to get information about the gene of interest using API.